-This information describes skills your child is likely to develop between the ages of 12 and 18 months
+This information describes the skills your child is likely to develop between the ages of 12 and 18 months.

 Movement and Physical Development

-- Pulls or pushes toys such as a grocery cart or stroller while walking
+- Can pull or push toys such as a grocery cart or stroller while walking.

-- Drinks from a cup and eats with a spoon
+- Can drink from a cup and eats with a spoon.

 Social-Emotional and Self-Help Skills

 - Shows independence and does not like adult control.

 - Plays ball with others.

 - Plays simple pretend games, such as feeding a doll.